Study: Teams often win after leaders give negative speeches

 Is this negative coaching strategy likely to lead to a better second half?

 A new paper published in the Journal of Applied Psychology suggests the answer is yes.
 The researchers recorded 304 halftime speeches from 23 high school and college basketball teams and found that teams were significantly more likely to have a better second half when the coach delivered a generally negative halftime speech.

 "That was even true if the team was already ahead at halftime," lead study author Barry Staw told UC Berkeley's Haas School of Business' Newsroom.
 "Rather than saying, 'You're doing great, keep it up,' it's better to say, 'I don't care if you're up by 10 points, you can play better than this.'"

-To judge the halftime speeches, the researchers trained coders to listen to each recording and rate the extent to which the coaches displayed negative emotions (anger, fear, disgust, fear) and positive ones (pleased, inspired, excited, relaxed).
+To judge the halftime speeches, the researchers trained coders to listen to each recording and rate the extent to which the coaches displayed negative emotions (anger, fear, disgust) and positive ones (pleased, inspired, excited, relaxed).
 Interestingly, the results showed that teams generally scored more after negative halftime speeches, but not after speeches that were too negative.

 "We're talking Bobby Knight–level, when you're throwing chairs," Staw said, referencing the famously explosive former coach of the Indiana Hoosiers.

 In a follow-up study, the researchers asked participants to listen to recordings of pep speeches and rate how motivated they felt at the end of each one.
 Similar to the first study, the results showed that participants generally felt more motivated after negative speeches.
 Why?
 The researchers suggest that players may redirect their attention and approach after hearing negative speeches.
 Also, they noted some workplace research showing that people tend to try harder — at least in the short term — when leaders display negative emotions.